 In June 2018, the FASB issued ASU 2018-07, "Improvements to Nonemployee Share-Based Payment Accounting", which simplifies the accounting for share-based payments granted to nonemployees for goods and services.
 Under the ASU, most of the guidance on such payments to nonemployees would be aligned with the requirements for share-based payments granted to employees.
 The changes take effect for public companies for fiscal years starting after December 15, 2018, including interim periods within that fiscal year.
 For all other entities, the amendments are effective for fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2020.
 Early adoption is permitted, but no earlier than an entity's adoption date of Topic 606.
-The Company adopted of this ASU on January 1, 2019, and the adoption of this ASU did not have a material impact on the Company's consolidated financial statements.
+On January 1, 2019, the Company adopted this ASU and the adoption did not have a material impact on the Company's consolidated financial statements.

 In July 2017, the FASB issued ASU 2017-11, "Earnings Per Share (Topic 260) Distinguishing Liabilities from Equity (Topic 480) Derivatives and Hedging (Topic 815)," which addresses the complexity of accounting for certain financial instruments with down round features.
 Down round features are features of certain equity-linked instruments (or embedded features) that result in the strike price being reduced on the basis of the pricing of future equity offerings.
 Current accounting guidance creates cost and complexity for entities that issue financial instruments (such as warrants and convertible instruments) with down round features that require fair value measurement of the entire instrument or conversion option.
 For public business entities, the amendments in Part I of this Update are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018 with early adoption permitted.
-The Company adopted of this ASU on January 1, 2019, and the adoption of this ASU did not have a material impact on the Company's consolidated financial statements.
+On January 1, 2019, the Company adopted this ASU and the adoption did not have a material impact on the Company's consolidated financial statements.